Dining with a purpose

 Helping really tastes good here.

-This is a traditional Swiss, vegetable version, with tofu, mushroom, onion, cream, white wine and cognac.
-It is crunchy, creamy and scrumptious.
+This is a traditional Swiss vegetable version with tofu, mushroom, onion, cream, white wine, and cognac — crunchy, creamy, and scrumptious.

-Before we left, I made sure I had this souvenir shot taken with these angels from Haven - Sara and Paul Wallimann.
+Before we left, I made sure to have a souvenir photo taken with these angels from Haven, Sara and Paul Wallimann.

 Behind Wat Ong Teu parallel to Sethathirat Road, Vientiane

-Needless to say, we were all overjoyed and our forks couldn't stop invading each other's plates, even if I was completely satisfied with what I ordered.
+Needless to say, we were all overjoyed, and our forks couldn't stop invading each other's plates, even though I was completely satisfied with my order.
 Well, I love anything with spices and coconut milk.

 Just like Romdeng, Makphet also has great interiors and a little souvenir shop.